 Hybrid working is here to stay for the foreseeable future, with most employers recognising the more flexible work model and making accommodations for its implementation.

 Workplace experts are advising that employees will continue to work between 2 and 3 days a week in an office while some employers are pushing for between 3 and 4 days a week.
-What is clear from our perspective is that the workplace must adapt and by not doing so gaps across the office sector will remain widespread.
+What’s clear is that the workplace must adapt to avoid widespread gaps in the office sector.

 The central London market saw a huge increase in the flexible office during 2024 and this will continue throughout 2025.
 The physical differences between the flexible office suites and the conventional Cat A office space are: